Integrations

 Returns whether a secret exists by name.

-Resolves to no-op when running in developer mode unless your developer account is approved by Qatium to do 3rd party API integrations
+Resolves to no-op when running in developer mode unless your developer account is approved by Qatium to do third-party API integrations.

 Method signature